Plane Stupid: Protests at UK airports

 In September 2006 Plane Stupid blocked a taxiway at East Midlands Airport for four hours.
 Leicestershire police said that officers were on scene within minutes, but by that time airport security already had the demonstrators contained and therefore they did not find it necessary to deploy all the resources available to them.

 In October 2007 Plane Stupid blockaded the entrance to at Manchester Airport's departure lounge in Terminal 3.

 Protesters protested the opening of Heathrow Airport's Terminal 5 in March 2008.
-A spokesman for Heathrow's owner, the BAA, stated that the group was better off debating with the aviation industry than performing publicity stunts, and Michelle Di Leo of Flying Matters commented that the gesture was irresponsible.
+A spokesman for Heathrow's owner, BAA plc, stated that the group was better off debating with the aviation industry than performing publicity stunts, and Michelle Di Leo of Flying Matters commented that the gesture was irresponsible.

 Stansted Airport, December 2008

 On 8 December 2008 Plane Stupid activists occupied a taxiway at London Stansted Airport.
 The protest occurred during the 2008 United Nations Climate Change Conference in Poznań.
 They breached security whilst the runway was closed and prevented it from re-opening as planned at 05:00.
-57 protesters were later arrested.
+Fifty-seven protesters were later arrested.
 BAA said protesters did not get on to the runway, but it was closed as a "precaution".
 Fifty-six Ryanair flights were cancelled and 56,000 passengers were delayed by the protest.

 David Millward, Transport Editor for The Telegraph suggested that they should be called 'Plane Selfish' and Judge John Perkins told the court when sentencing 22 protesters to between 50 and 90 hours of community services that "Substantial loss was caused to the authorities that were carrying out lawful activities.
 I accept there is an honourable tradition of peaceful protest in this country, and long may it continue.
 But that does not justify the sort of activity that you were involved in."
 Ryanair is seeking £2.2 million in compensation for the disruption caused and almost £500,000 for "reputational damage" from BAA.

 BAA formally withdrew its planning application for a second Stansted runway on 24 May 2010.